mitcsutt/Yarra-Traffic-Counts/src/global/components/main/README.md

-Page
+Main
 =====

-Page is the component that wraps all elements of each individual 'page'
+Main is used to hold the main container of what is being displayed on the screen.
+It helps with sizing.
 ******
 Props
 =====